-This is a soccer-themed, 3D sokoban puzzle game.
-It uses data in a format that is commonly found on the internet.
+WorldCupSokerban is a soccer-themed, 3D sokoban puzzle game.
+It now runs on Windows too!

 And now the mouse can be used to control the game viewpoint.
 The mouse wheel adjusts the eye distance; a left button drag changes view angle; a right button click restores the default view settings.
 MacBooks can simulate these actions, as noted below.

 Works on Windows, Macs running OS-X and PCs running GNU/Linux.

 * many predefined puzzles ranging from easy to impossible;

 * Windows, GNU/linux and OSX binaries;

 * full source code;

 * supports high DPI mode on OS-X Retina displays;